 Why did you decide to major in African American Studies?

 I wanted to learn more about my heritage and the struggles that African American people have faced.
-By studying AAS, I feel that I’ll be better equipped to educate children of color on issues that our ancestors faced.
+By studying AAS with a minor in education, I feel that I’ll be better equipped to educate children of color on issues that our ancestors faced.
 This will allow me the opportunity to expose my students to parts of history that I wasn’t aware of growing up.

 Why should someone decide to study AAS at the University of Mississippi?

 UM has a great department with dedicated professors.
 They have helped me gain knowledge and an understanding of the past and present situation of African-descended people in the United States.
 This major will prepare you to critically examine, explore, and analyze the unique experiences of African-descended people.
 Post-graduation, people with a degree in AAS go on to become teachers, lawyers, and doctors just to name jobs a few you can obtain with a degree in this major.

 I loved traveling with the Luckyday Residential College to Memphis to catch a Grizzlies game.
 It was a great mid-semester getaway, where I could bond with administrators and other residents of the college.

 After providing students with a quality education as a teacher and then a principal of a school for several years, I plan to pursue my ultimate career goal of becoming a transformational school superintendent.

 Have you had an experience at UM that made you feel empowered or gave you a leadership opportunity?